system32unknown/AlterHscript/README.md

 -D CUSTOM_CLASSES
 ```

+Current Custom Class Limitations :
-Warning: custom class system is still in development, would like help to test it.
-For now, you can only override functions from the current class, not from the extended part, like you cant override update in FlxText because FlxText doesnt have a update function overriden.
-Also you cannot create custom classes that extends a typed class (those ones that has `<T>`), this will be implemented in the future.
+- For now, you can only override functions from the current class, not from the extended part, like you cant override update in FlxText because FlxText doesnt have a update function overriden.
+- You cannot create custom classes that extends a typed class (those ones that has `<T>`), this will be implemented in the future.

 -----------